wp-plugins/social-media-page/readme.txt

 When the links are displayed on the page it will use a keyword of your choice as the text for the link.

 With this plugin you can create a central base for any social media strategy.

+= Changes in version 1.6 =

+1. Fixed bug that overrides the title of other pages within Wordpress.
+1. Fixed bug that causes JavaScript to break in the admin section.
+1. Added LinkedIn Company profile page to profile list.
+1. Added imeem to profile list.

 = Changes in version 1.5 =